cjcodeproj/medialibrary/README.md

 The `medialibrary` module is a Python module for reading XML files containing entertainment media data adhering to the vtmedia schema.

+The schema records data on works of art, and the physical media that contain the artwork.

+The repositories below contain the definition of the schema and a sample dataset for testing the code.

 | Repository | Purpose |
 | --- | --- |